Quique (album): Music

 The music on Quique is predominantly instrumental.
 Some tracks include wordless vocals from Seefeel's guitarist and vocalist Sarah Peacock.
 Peacock's vocals are low in the audio mix and are heard on the tracks "Industrious" and "Charlotte's Mouth".
 The tone of the album has been described as less dark than the group's follow-up albums Succour and CH-VOX.

 The album's unusual blend of genres led critics to apply various different labels to Quique, associating it with styles such as dream pop, ambient techno, dub, intelligent dance music, and shoegaze.
 Critic Simon Reynolds described the group as "the best" of various dream pop bands who had "turned on to techno."
 Glenn Swan of AllMusic described the album's mixture of genres as "a sort of electronic hybrid that had listeners simultaneously scratching their heads".
 Jess Harvell of Pitchfork stated that the audience will "hear the beginnings of a still-thriving genre that remains slippery and unnamed, purely electronic music with a strange, tangy rock aftertaste."
 In the website's list of the "50 Best Shoegaze Albums of All Time", Mark Richardson of Pitchfork included it in 13th place, locating the music on "the oceanic end of shoegaze."
 Paste writer Robert Ham classified the album as a post-rock album in 2016, as did Simon Reynolds in his 2011 book Bring the Noise.
 AllMusic's John Bush described it as "an even colder document of ambient indie techno than the previous EPs had predicted," and noted that "[t]he album was hailed -- mostly in rock circles -- as a techno album which indie kids could listen to."

 Clifford was irritated by being placed within a genre by critics, stating that Seefeel "weren't trying to fit into any one of their scenes and it felt a little like we were almost having convention thrust upon us when that was the very thing we were reacting against."
-Glenn Swan compared the songs to ambient music by the Aphex Twin, while Cam Lindsay of Exclaim! noted that "Quique follows a similar path as Aphex Twin's Selected Ambient work but with structures that a more rock-based band like Chapterhouse dreamed of matching."
+Glenn Swan compared the songs to ambient music by Aphex Twin, while Cam Lindsay of Exclaim! noted that "Quique follows a similar path as Aphex Twin's Selected Ambient work but with structures that a more rock-based band like Chapterhouse dreamed of matching."
 The members of Seefeel were fans of Aphex Twin and said after playing shows with him and Autechre that they felt "more affinity with them than many of the bands we'd met – Robin Guthrie and the Cocteau Twins excepted!"